-The most important ones are the “Kv-rating“, which tells you the number of RPMs the motor is capable of generating on a certain amount of electric power.
+The most important ones are the “Kv-rating“, which tells you the number of RPMs the motor is capable of generating with a certain amount of electric power.

-You have to choose them according to the size of your frame, and once you have decided which propellers you will use, only then you can choose your motors.
+You have to choose the propellers according to the size of your frame, and once you have decided which propellers you will use, only then you can choose your motors.
 Propellers are standardized, and here are the most used ones for quads:

 - 5 pitch, 8 diameter – Small quads

 - 8 pitch, 9 diameter – Small quads

 - 5 pitch, 10 diameter – Medium-sized quads

 - 7 pitch, 10 diameter – Medium-sized quads